New York joins California in locking down against the virus

 “I remember my great-grandmother describing the Depression,” said Sorenson, 50.
 “I’m trying to keep it in focus.”

-The virus has struck at the very identities of many countries: closing down cafes, restaurants and boulevard life in France, ending la dolce vita in Italy, forcing the cancellation of the ceremonial changing of the guard at England’s Buckingham Palace, wrecking sales of tulips in Holland and closing the Statue of Liberty in the U.S.
+The virus has struck at the very identities of many countries: closing down cafes, restaurants and boulevard life in France, ending la dolce vita in Italy, shutting down England’s pubs and the ceremonial changing of the guard at Buckingham Palace, wrecking sales of tulips in Holland and shuttering the Statue of Liberty in the U.S.

 Governments are trying to balance locking down residents with the need to keep food, medicine and other essentials flowing.

 In Britain, the category of vital workers includes doctors, nurses and paramedics — and also vicars, truckers, garbage collectors and journalists.
-In New York, people will allowed out for solitary exercise for their mental health, but Cuomo said they will have stay at least 6 feet away from one another.
+In New York, people will allowed out for grocery shopping, other necessary errands and solitary exercise.
+They will have to stay at least 6 feet apart.

+“These provisions will be enforced,” Cuomo said.
+“These are not helpful hints.”

 In Bergamo, the epicenter of the Italian outbreak, cemeteries were overwhelmed.
 Patients at the city’s main hospital lined up in a narrow ward, struggling for breath as doctors and nurses moved swiftly from one beeping machine to the next.